juliusmendizabal/ECE-2112-PA-1/README.md

 Thank you for reading!

-To open the file, https://github.com/juliusmendizabal/ECE-2112-PA-1/blob/main/Programming%20Assignment%201.ipynb, then run all cells.
+To see the main python program for Programming Assignment 1, click this link https://github.com/juliusmendizabal/ECE-2112-PA-1/blob/main/Programming%20Assignment%201.ipynb and download.
+Open on Jupyter Notebook, then run all cells.